 The mission of District 19 Specialized Children's Services is to provide a comprehensive range of quality mental health and substance abuse services to children and their families in the community.
 Master's and Bachelor's level clinicians who have the education and experience to provide quality treatment to seriously emotionally disturbed or substance abusing youth staff the programs.
 Our purpose is to offer intensive mental health and substance abuse treatment services to at-risk youth and their families.
 For more information, or to make a referral, please contact the Specialized Children's Services Manager at (804) 862-8002, ext.
 3179.

-Specialized Children's Services consists of four separate, but interrelated programs for children and adolescents in the District 19 catchment area:
+Specialized Children's Services consists of three separate, but interrelated programs for children and adolescents in the District 19 catchment area:

 Adolescent Substance Use Disorder Outpatient Therapy

 The Adolescent Substance Use Disorder Outpatient Therapy Program provides individual and group counseling to adolescents struggling with substance use.
 The goal of the program is to offer support, intervention and treatment in a safe environment to help each consumer function at their highest potential.